-- Turn heat to high and cook until the sauce slightly thickens (about 5-7 minutes).
+- Turn heat to medium-high and cook until the sauce slightly thickens (about 5-7 minutes).

 - Cut 2 tablespoons of butter into thin slices and toss in flour.
 Turn heat to medium-low, then add the floured butter pieces to the sauce.

 - Stir the sauce to incorporate the butter.
 If the sauce is not thick enough just add a bit more flour (just a teaspoon or so, don't overdo it!) and continue to cook for a few more minutes.